Creigiau

 Creigiau is a dormitory settlement in the north-west of Cardiff, the capital of Wales.
 The village currently has about 1,500 houses and a population of approximately 5,000 people.
-The Cardiff electoral ward is called Creigiau & St Fagans.
+Prior to 2022 The Cardiff electoral ward covering the village was Creigiau & St Fagans.
+Following the recommendations of the Local Democracy and Boundary Commission for Wales the ward was merged with Pentyrch to form the new ward of "Pentyrch and St Fagans" effective from the 2022 Cardiff Council election.

 The village has a strong Welsh-speaking community, and along with Pentyrch has one of the largest clusters of Welsh-speakers in Cardiff.
 23.4% of the village speaks Welsh.

 History

 Creigiau's former industrial centre was a quarry, which opened in the 1870s and closed in 2001.
 The village was linked to Cardiff and Barry by the Barry Railway's Creigiau railway station, located on the eastern edge of the village, which was closed as part of the Beeching cuts.
 The Welsh language has always had a strong presence in Creigiau and the majority of its inhabitants still spoke Welsh in 1890.

 In the mid-1970s, housing estates sprang up to accommodate commuters.
 A further large housing estate was built during the 1980s to further accommodate the growing number of commuters wanting to live in the village.
 This estate is still locally known as "the new estate" or "lower Creigiau".

 Creigiau became part of the Unitary authority of Cardiff in 1996 following Local Government reorganisation.